victorcarrillo/AcademiaQA2021/README.md

 ```
 %MAVEN_HOME%\bin
 ```
-4. Under the section Systes Variables, click on Path environment variable to edit, and click Edit button, add the following line at the end of the list.
+4. Under the section System Variables, click on Path environment variable to edit, and click Edit button, add the following line at the end of the list.
 ```
 %MAVEN_HOME%\bin
 ```